zulip/zulip/templates/zerver/help/add-or-remove-users-from-a-stream.md

 ## Add someone to a stream

-Anyone subscribed to a stream can add users to that stream.
-Additionally, anyone can add users to a public stream, whether or not they are subscribed to the stream.
+Anyone (other than guests) subscribed to a stream can add users to that stream.
+Additionally, anyone (other than guests) can add users to a public stream, whether or not they are subscribed to the stream.

 {relative|stream|all}